 Step 8: Optimizing Your Campaign

-Google campaign optimization can make the difference between sales and budget doom.
+Google campaign optimization can make the difference between getting sales and going over ad-spend – AKA budget doom.
 It’s vitally important.
 However, it’s also one of the biggest struggles that all online advertisers have – not only novices.
 It can seem complicated and requires monitoring, but it’s a must with huge payoffs.
 To get you started, here are our top optimization tips:

-- Mine your weekly search term report for new possible keywords and to find those non-performers you should stop using your budget on.
+- Mine your weekly search term report for new possible keywords and to find those non-performers you should stop using your ad spend on.

 - Test and optimize your display URLs.
 Test various keywords and adding a CTA to your display URL.